Abasianam/Customer-Data/README.md

 # Discussion/Result

-The total number of customers was 37K.
+The total number of customers was 34K.
 The total revenue generated was 68M.
 The most popular subscription type was Basic, with a total of 16,921 customers.
 The Eastern region had the highest number of customers with a total of 8,488.
 No customer canceled their subscription within 6 months neither was there any customer whose suscription was longer than 12 months.
-The revenue generated from Basic subscription was NGN 33,776735.
+The revenue generated from Basic subscription was 33,776,735.
 The total number of active and canceled subscriptions are, 18,612 and 15,175.

 # MS Excel